 DEL MAR RACETRACK

 The best day to visit is Opening Day, where visitors wear elaborate costume hats and dress to impress.
 Throughout the season, they also host other events like food truck fairs, beer festivals as well as a summer concert series.
-General admission tickets are $6.
+General admission tickets are $8.

 SHOP IN DEL MAR

-You can eat at one of the many restaurants here, as well as enjoy a beer or two at Harland Brewery.
+You can eat at one of the many restaurants here, as well as enjoy a beer or two at Harland Brewing Co.
 A few of the eateries include North Italia, Cava, The Butchery, Juice Crafters, Blue Bottle, Salt and Straw Ice Cream, and Shake Shack.
 The best part about One Paseo, there is a ton of outdoor space for relaxing and enjoying your meals al fresco!

 LA JOLLA COVE

 Then, stop by Children’s Pool to sit with sunbathing seals!
 They are truly a sight to see, and the fact that you get to be so up close to them is awesome.
 At any point during your time at La Jolla Cove, you can hang out at Ellen Browning Scripps Park, a grassy area ideal for picnics and catching a sunset.
 So don’t forget to bring a blanket/towel!

 Local Tip: During late summer in the months of August and September, leopard sharks make an appearance in the cove.
 You can actually snorkel with them here, which is a very unique experience to have in California.

-Black’s Beach is a famous clothing-optional beach below the gliderport parking area on Torrey Pines Mesa.
+Black’s Beach is a famous clothing-optional beach below the glider port parking area on Torrey Pines Mesa.
 This beach is one of our favorites in San Diego, as it sits along a portion of the rocky and beautiful La Jolla coastline.
 It has also become a beloved surf spot for locals!